jerrygems/ctfs/monitoring_writeup("nagios_xi")/writeup.md

 </pre>

+<h3><b>
-###then i did network scan and i found some ports opened as shown below (firstly i did scan with rust and then i did nmap scan on ports found in rust scan)
+ then i did network scan and i found some ports opened as shown below (firstly i did scan with rust and then i did nmap scan on ports found in rust scan)
+ </b></h3>

 ##rustscan-results
 <pre>